weijiej2964/apcsa-freedom-project/entries/entry02.md

 ### Click Event

 Clicking event is the main way the player is going to interact with the game's functions, such as transitions, opening panels, etc. Therefore it is the first feature I dug into.
-The video I watched was (Master Unity Button OnClick actions)[https://www.youtube.com/watch?v=Ky-bzQFxV2U&t=522s&ab_channel=CocoCode] by Coco Code, which go through `TextMeshPro`'s UI functionality.
+The video I watched was [Master Unity Button OnClick actions](https://www.youtube.com/watch?v=Ky-bzQFxV2U&t=522s&ab_channel=CocoCode) by Coco Code, which go through Button compoent's UI functionality.
 TextMeshPro Button UI is a precreated object element with the `button` compoent and a text element inside the object.
 TextMeshPro button UI is extermely useful and provides the foudation of a button, so all I need to do is code the functionality script and attach to the button's `button` compoent.